Policy Details

 These rights apply to the student or UAO alleged to have violated the Anchor, the person or group who brought the allegation, and the staff or faculty member representing the University at the Hearing:

-• To call on witnesses whose testimony is directly related to the alleged incident, but not to general character.
+- To call on witnesses whose testimony is related to the alleged incident, but not to general character.
 The names of any witnesses to be called on at the hearing must be submitted to the CRF at least one (1) business day prior to the hearing.

-• Additionally, both parties have the right to request to review any submitted by the other party prior to the hearing.
+- To request to review any materials submitted by the other party before the hearing.

 6.2.4.2 Hearing Procedures